 I’ve used Hood dairy products for years, and as I kid, I remember seeing their jugs and cartons in our fridge!

 As an adult, I always use a splash of Hood Half & Half in my coffee for a rich, creamy caffeine kick first thing in the morning.

 When it comes to dairy products (and your morning cup of coffee), you simply can’t skimp on quality!

-In my opinion, it’s the key to making the best possible cream sauce.
+In my opinion, full-fat heavy cream is the key to making the best possible cream sauce.